QRussia/bronze-qiskit-russian-edition/README.md

 (Please check the notebook "Credits" for the other contributors.)
 Starting from July 7, 2019, Bronze has been on a public gitlab repository and it is expected to have contributions from public as well.

-By September 2019, Bronze and its different versions have been used in more than 20 two-way or three day long workshops:
+By September 2019, Bronze and its different versions have been used in more than 20 two-day or three-day long workshops:

 [Workshops by QLatvia](https://qsoftware.lu.lv/index.php/workshops/) &nbsp;&nbsp;&nbsp; | &nbsp;&nbsp;&nbsp;
 [Workshops by QTurkey](https://www.qturkey.org/events-meetings) &nbsp;&nbsp;&nbsp; | &nbsp;&nbsp;&nbsp;